 It is essential to establish rapport with the child and to gain their trust.
-This can be very difficult to do quickly at the police station and it may be • Children do not usually understand legal particularly challenging with a looked-after child who may have a history of having been let down and/or rejected by adults.
+This can be very difficult to do quickly at the police station and it may be particularly challenging with a looked-after child who may have a history of having been let down and/or rejected by adults.
 Let children know you are on their side.
 Don't be put off if children appear unfriendly or don't seem to care.
-Lookedafter children in particular may be adept at hiding emotions such as anxiety or fear under a front of bravado.
+Looked-after children in particular may be adept at hiding emotions such as anxiety or fear under a front of bravado.